- Reference Number: HEY-168/2020

 You may have difficulty opening your mouth (trismus) and this is likely to last for a few days.

-You may have to eat soft foods that don’t need much chewing.
+You may have to eat soft foods that do not need much chewing.
 You may see some bruising on your face and neck.
 You will not normally be given antibiotics.

 Do not plan to have your tooth out just before going on holiday, especially if you are going abroad.
 Also avoid important social events.
 It is likely that you will need to be away from work for a few days afterwards.
 Further information may be given to you when your surgery is finished.